Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 Given the upcoming neutrino background, efforts to address experiment stability are increasingly critical.
 Lightweight AI models on edge devices have the potential to report analysis-level data-quality indicators (such as noise spectra, pulse-shape trends, and energy spectra) within minutes, operating within the power and space constraints of underground detector environments.
 Enabling real-time monitoring of dark matter experiments is critical to maintaining the stability experiments need as they approach the neutrino floor and annual modulation experiments become increasingly important.

 For dark matter searches that focus on low mass candidates, noise reduction is an ever-present concern because the noise floor directly limits the sensitivity to small dark matter signals.
-Dark matter experiments are already using (non-ML) FPGA processing to lower the signal trigger threshold while minimizing noise triggers~\cite{Wilson_2022} and are exploring ML-based approaches on FPGA~\cite{MeyerzuTheenhausen:2022ffb}.
+Dark matter experiments are already using (non-ML) FPGA processing to lower the signal trigger threshold while minimizing noise triggers~\cite{Wilson_2022} and are exploring ML-based approaches on FPGA~\cite{MeyerzuTheenhausen:2022ffb} as part of the hardware triggering system.
+In this case, FPGAs are used because they can be integrated into the trigger logic and digitization hardware.
 Variational autoencoders~\cite{Anderson2022-nx, deep-denoising} are another method that may lower trigger thresholds, and may be less susceptible to distorting the signal by de-weighting noise frequencies.
 In both cases, having the ability to update the signal filtering prior to the trigger may offer improved stability.
 Also of interest are low-power electronics that can act as a full data acquisition system, producing digitized pulses or even final physics estimators.
 In many dark matter detection experiments, the need to pull signals out to room temperature to read the signals adds significant noise; using low-power AI/ML hardware at the 77 K temperature stage would avoid unnecessary Johnson and pickup noise.